Moses Kimball: Biography

 On June 18, Barnum and Kimball entered into a written agreement to exploit this "curiosity supposed to be a mermaid."
 Kimball would remain the creature's sole owner and Barnum would lease it for $12.50 a week.
 Barnum christened his artifact "The Fejee Mermaid" and began to "puff" her to the skies.

 By 1843, Kimball and P. T. Barnum were on the best of terms, and trading objects from their collections frequently.
-That same year they bought Charles Willson Peale's Museum in Philadelphia for $7,000 when it went out of business, and Barnum wrote to Kimball about the death of a prized live orangutan:
+That same year they bought Charles Willson Peale's Philadelphia Museum for $7,000 when it went out of business, and Barnum wrote to Kimball about the death of a prized live orangutan:

 That same year, Kimball added a theater to his museum, although he called it a "lecture-room" in deference to the Puritan feeling in Boston.
 There he staged his own adaptations of Uncle Tom's Cabin among other productions.

 Political life

 As Kimball's fortune grew, he became an active public citizen.
 His first appearance in political life was in 1844, as a consequence of a speech by Daniel Webster, in which he urged the revision of the US naturalization laws in reaction to the Irish vote.
 As early as 1850, he offered a prize for the best essay on the treatment and prevention of croup.

-In 1849 and 1850 Kimball was elected as a member of the Common Council for Ward 10, he served as a city counciler in 1850 and 1851.
-In 1851 he was elected to the City Board of Aldermen serving as a member of the Board of Aldermen in 1852.
+Kimball served in both chambers of the Boston City Council.
+In 1849 and 1850 Kimball was elected as a member of the Boston Common Council from Ward 10, serving in 1850 and 1851.
+In 1851 he was elected to the Boston Board of Aldermen, serving as a member in 1852.

-While never elected to the office, Kimball ran three times for Mayor of the City of Boston.
+While never elected to the office, Kimball ran three times for mayor of the City of Boston.

-In 1858 he garnered 4,449 votes while losing to Frederic W. Lincoln, Jr. In 1860 Kimball ran as the Republican Party candidate, for Mayor of the city of Boston losing to Joseph Wightman.
+In 1858 he garnered 4,449 votes while losing to Frederic W. Lincoln Jr. In 1860 Kimball ran as the Republican Party candidate, for Mayor of the city of Boston losing to Joseph Wightman.
 On that day, December 13, 1860, Kimball received 5,674 votes to Wightman's 8,834 votes.
 In 1868 he once again ran for Mayor, losing to Nathaniel Bradstreet Shurtleff, Sr. (Kimball received 9,156 votes to Shurtleff's 11,005 votes.)